 Do I need to have a survey?

-No - the duty to manage is not a duty to survey, however you may find a proper asbetos survey by a competant person useful in discharging your duty.
+No - the duty to manage is not a duty to survey, however you may find a proper asbestos survey by a competent person useful in discharging your duty.

 Who should I contact to carry out a survey?

 The council does not provide a service for inspecting or surveying for Asbestos.

 All surveys must be carried out by a competent person and in accordance with the HSE Guidance HSG264: Asbestos; the survey guide.
 To carry out an asbestos survey for someone else the surveyor must have a qualification issued by the British Occupational Hygiene Society (Proficiency Module p402).